Plague

 - Skin portal of entry

-- Y. pestis is transmitted from fleas to humans via the regurgitation of the organism into the bite during the flea’s blood meal (Y. pestis blocks foregut, causing regurgitation).
+- Y. pestis is transmitted most commonly to humans from fleas via the regurgitation of the organism into the bite during the flea’s blood meal (Y. pestis blocks the flea foregut, causing regurgitation).

-- Rodents, ground squirrels, cats, prairie dogs, marmots, rabbits, and occasionally dogs harbor infected fleas and are reservoirs of infection (enzootic).
+- Ground squirrels, rats, chipmunks, prairie dogs, deer mice, marmots, rabbits, and occasionally domestic dogs and cats harbor infected fleas and may be reservoirs of infection (enzootic).

-- Direct skin inoculation of organisms from infected animal tissue or blood occurs through breaks in the skin (e.g., cat scratch, skinning quarry).
+- Direct skin inoculation of organisms from infected animal tissue or blood occurs through breaks in the skin (e.g., cat scratch or during skinning of animals).

 - Lymphatic spread of infection to the regional lymph nodes creates a localized inflammatory response (bubo, bubonic).